ssayol11/iGo/README.md

 'csv', 'pickle', 'random' and 'urllib' libraries are standard, no installation required to use them.

-The libraries 'networkx', 'staticmpa', 'python-telegram-bot' and 'haversine' can be installed using:
+The libraries 'networkx', 'staticmap', 'python-telegram-bot' and 'haversine' can be installed using:
 $ sudo pip3 install 'library name'

 To install the 'osmnx' library: